 Probably for this reason, EDD has a “Banned Emails” feature (under Downloads / Tools) which lets you block purchases from problem customers.
 I use this feature extensively.
 Surely, many other people do too.
 If only there was a way to share these lists of bad customers with others, we could all save ourselves a lot of time and grief!

 Thus, the Customer Blacklist Project is born.

 My goal is simple — to gather data about known bad customers from various sources, and share that information with other business owners.

 I have no intention of making money off of this project.
-I simply want to help other business owners avoid bad customers, and of course I benefit from the customers you help me avoid in my own business.
+I simply want to help other business owners avoid bad customers.
+My only benefit is that I might avoid more bad customers in my own business.

 Introducing the EDD Blacklist Plugin